rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 The exchange type is `"x-consistent-hash"`.

-## Usage Examples
+## Usage Example

-### Overview
+### The Topology

 In the below example the queues `q0` and `q1` get bound each with the weight of 1 in the hash space to the exchange `e` which means they'll each get roughly the same number of routing keys.
 The queues `q2` and `q3` however, get 2 buckets each (their weight is 2) which means they'll each get roughly the same number of routing keys too, but that will be approximately twice as many as `q0` and `q1`.
-The example then publishes 100,000 messages to our exchange with random routing keys, the queues will get their share of messages roughly equal to the binding keys ratios.
-After this has completed, running `rabbitmqctl list_queues` should show that the messages have been distributed approximately as desired.

 Note the `routing_key`s in the bindings are numbers-as-strings.
 This is because AMQP 0-9-1 specifies the `routing_key` field must be a string.

+### Choosing Appropriate Weight Values

+The example uses low weight values intentionally.
+Higher values will reduce throughput of the exchange, primarily for workloads that experience a high binding churn (queues are bound to and unbound from a consistent hash exchange frequently).
+Single digit weight values are recommended (and usually sufficient).

+### Inspecting Message Counts

+The example then publishes 100,000 messages to our exchange with random routing keys, the queues will get their share of messages roughly equal to the binding keys ratios.
+After this has completed, message distribution between queues can be inspected using RabbitMQ's management UI and `rabbitmqctl list_queues`.

+## Routing Keys and Uniformity of Distribution

-It is important to ensure that the messages being published to the exchange have a range of different `routing_key`s: if a very small set of routing keys are being used then there's a possibility of messages not being evenly distributed between the various queues.
-If the routing key is a pseudo-random session ID or such, then good results should follow.
+It is important to ensure that the messages being published to the exchange have varying routing keys: if a very small set of routing keys are being used then there's a possibility of messages not being evenly distributed between the bound queues.
+With a large number of bound queues some queues may get no messages routed to them at all.

+If pseudo-random or unique values such as client/session/request identifiers are used for routing keys (or another property used for hashing) then reasonably uniform distribution should be observed.

 ### Erlang

-Here is an example using the Erlang client:
+Below is a version of the example that uses [RabbitMQ Erlang client](https://www.rabbitmq.com/erlang-client-user-guide.html):

 ```erlang
 -include_lib("amqp_client/include/amqp_client.hrl").